 This is a repeat of a post I write periodically for the first of a new year.
 It’s been nine years since I last posted this, so it seemed appropriate to post it again as we leave 2021 behind us.

-Tonight at midnight, it will become 2014.
+Tonight at midnight, it will become 2022.
 I’ve never believed in making resolutions for the New Year.
-What I like to do instead is set goals, both long-term and short-term.
+What I like to do instead is set goals or intentions, both long-term and short-term.
 These are usually in several categories.

 My favorite book for this is Your Best Year Yet! by Jinny S. Ditzler.
 It’s just a little paperback that asks ten questions “for making the next twelve months your most successful ever.”
-I’ve used it for the past fourteen years or longer, not only for myself but for my students.
+I’ve used it for the past twenty years or longer, not only for myself but for my students and friends.